MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 - Highlights matches in the results list.
 When a search term matches a term in a row, the term appears as bold and italicized text in your search results.

-- Relevance Search can comb through the text in a document that's stored in Microsoft Dataverse, including text in notes, email attachments, or appointments.
-The following file formats are supported for search: PDF, Microsoft Office documents, HTML, XML, ZIP, EML, plain text, and JSON.
-Note, that File data type is not supported
-- Relevance Search enables you to search for rows that are shared with you and rows that you own.
     > [!NOTE]
     > - Certain words that are very commonly used in a language (like **the** or **a**) are ignored during search, because they don't help uniquely identify rows.
 Because they're ignored during search, these words are also not highlighted in results.
     > - Highlighted terms are often returned as a portion of the full value in a column because only the matched terms are highlighted.
     > - Highlighted results are shown in context of the sentence that it is a part of.
 This may result in unexpected behavior, when a column has a period (.) because the period is considered as the end of sentence.
 Due this behavior, you may get results where part of the matched column is truncated.

-- Includes search results for text in a document that's stored in Dataverse, including text in notes, email attachments, or appointments.
+- Includes search results for text in a document that's stored in Microsoft Dataverse, including text in notes, email attachments, or appointments.
 The following file formats are supported for search: PDF, Microsoft Office documents, HTML, XML, ZIP, EML, plain text, and JSON.
+Note, that File data type is not supported

 - Enables you to search for rows that are shared with you and rows that you own.